 At BZN LEX INTERNATIONAL LAWYERS, we have a proven history of bringing successful claims against Spanish banks across the country; and we are proud to say that so far, we are winning all the Court cases regarding abusive mortgage clauses in general.

 We hope this information is useful.
 Should you be interested in receiving more specific advice and information; (either about this particular subject or any other), you can contact our firm in several ways:

 1. Call us or send us a WhatsApp now to (0034) 687 88 88 73.

 2. You can also use our e-mail form at the top of the sidebar of your screen, or alternatively, you can send us an e-mail to email@example.com

 Our commitment, we’ll respond to your e-mail inquiry in less than 24 hours.

-Finally, thank you very much for your attention; and in case you might have any question or doubt at all; again please do not hesitate to contact us and we will be glad to clarify at your earliest convenience.
+Finally, thank you very much for your attention; and in case you might have any questions or doubt at all.
+Again please do not hesitate to contact us and we will be glad to clarify at your earliest convenience.

 We look forward to helping you and the benefit of our “know-how”.

-“NON-PRACTISING ENGLISH SOLICITOR IN ENGLAND AND WALES”, under the “Solicitors Regulation Authority” (SRA) SRA number 519196 and practicing Spanish Solicitor.
+“NON-PRACTISING ENGLISH SOLICITOR IN ENGLAND AND WALES”, under the “Solicitors Regulation Authority” (SRA) SRA number 519196 and practising Spanish Solicitor.